servo/servo/docs/ORGANIZATION.md

   * constellation
     * Management of resources for a top-level browsing context (ie. tab).
   * devtools
-    * in-process server to allow manipulating browser instances via a remote Firefox developer tools client.
+    * In-process server to allow manipulating browser instances via a remote Firefox developer tools client.
   * devtools_traits
     * APIs to the devtools crate for crates that don't want to depend on the devtools crate for build speed reasons.
   * gfx